Asqatasun/Asqatasun/documentation/en/30_Contributor_doc/Engine/Heritrix_configuration.md

  in case of site crawl.

-The preselector, extractorJs and extractorSwf components have been removed because they are not adapted to tanaguru's crawl needs. (for more informations about the processors, please refer to https://webarchive.jira.com/wiki/display/Heritrix/Processor+Settings
+The preselector, extractorJs and extractorSwf components have been removed because they are not adapted to asqatasun's crawl needs. (for more informations about the processors, please refer to https://webarchive.jira.com/wiki/display/Heritrix/Processor+Settings

 ### PreconditionEnforcer (in case of Site Crawl)